spaulg/backbone.chromeBackgroundPageStorageAdapter/README.md

 var model = Backbone.Model.extend({
     initialize: function()
     {
-        this.storageProxy = new Backbone.StorageProxy(this, new Backbone.backgroundPageStorage();
+        this.storageProxy = new Backbone.StorageProxy(this, new Backbone.ChromeBackgroundPageStorageAdapter();
     }
 });
 ```